paramothers/docs/JavaScriptAndWebTechnologies/nodejs/nodestudy.md

 **Buffers**, - Add supports to deal Binary data in Node JS.
 **Streams**, used as event interface to pass data around

-### JavaScript's Construct  are good candidate for Node js
+### The Below JavaScript's Constructs  are good candidate for Node js

-1. First Class Funtion
+1. **First Class Function** - a anonymouse function can be assigned to a variable

-2. Closure
+2. **Immediate execute function**, it create new variable scope

-3. Object Literal
+3. **Closure **- function passed as parameter to a function or return from a function.

-4. Execute immediate function, it create new variable scope
+4. Object Literal

 5.

 `The Node.js platform allows developers to easily separate code.
 So there are many modules are there. most of time, as a developer has to orchestrate appropriate module for complete a project`